remarkablemark/remarkablemark.github.io/_posts/2020/2020-09-08-upload-free-podcast.md

 ---
 layout: post
-title: How to publish a podcast for free
+title: How to Publish a Podcast for Free
 date: 2020-09-08 20:19:29
 updated: 2020-09-12 21:47:08
 excerpt: How to upload and publish a podcast for free on SoundCloud, Apple, Spotify, Google, Stitcher, and TuneIn.